-There will be a Forum meeting held in the Council Chambers on 13th December 2017 at 5:30 pm to discuss the contents of this agenda.
+There was a Forum meeting held in the Council Chambers on 13th December 2017 at 5:30 pm to provide an opportunity for questions, answers and clarification regards the contents of this agenda.
+The forum meeting forms an integral part of the Council decision making process, consequently forums notes are published to form part of this agenda.